llm-edge/hal-9100/examples/README.md

 This guide demonstrates how to use the Open Source Assistants API to create an assistant that can answer questions about the weather using function calling.

+Function calling is a more precise and automatic way to provide context to an LLM than retrieval.

 ## Prerequisites

 We will use Perplexity API to get started quickly with an LLM but you can run this example with any LLM.